 For Maria, navigating the dating world had been an unideal adventure...

 ...filled with awkward moments in person and even more awkward conversations online.
-Never in her life did she imagine having strangers ask her the most invasive and sometimes vulgar questions that she would have blushed asking her husband of twenty years, let alone a faceless avatar.
 Maria had many lonely nights and vulnerable times, so she relied heavily on her support system.
-She had long lost hope in the club scene, but the advent of dating sites meant that meeting people could be relatively easy.
 Forewarned about the current dating scene, Maria had decided to take an inventory of her wants and needs in a partner as well as her own readiness for a relationship.
-Through the rounds of dates, she better learned her preferences and, crucially, she remained true to her partner inventory.
-She met a nice man online, and they acquainted themselves over a series of conversations.
+Through the rounds of dates, she learned her preferences and, crucially, she remained true to her wants and needs.
+She met a nice man online, and they got to know each other over a series of conversations.
 When they were both comfortable, Maria met Matthew at a busy restaurant, and they shared the first of many dinners.
 Maria and Matthew were engaged after a year of dating, and they were wed six months later.

-Now, four years post-nuptials, the couple is trying to balance caring for a developing two-year-old and managing similarly developing careers.
-Maria is an accountant with aspirations of transitioning into a managerial role that would entail more income, yes, but also additional responsibility and time at the office.
+...the couple is trying to balance caring for a two-year-old and managing developing careers.
+Maria is an accountant with aspirations of transitioning into a managerial role that would entail more income, but also additional responsibility and time at the office.
 Maria hated the thought of giving up even more time with her daughter, Lucia, but she also knew that the family needed the increased income.
 Complicating the move to management, Matthew had dropped strong hints at wanting another child.
 Maria too wanted more children, but how could she balance multiple children and a demanding occupation?

-In our brief vignette, Maria appears competent and introspective, but there was one piece missing from her story.
+In our brief vignette, Maria appears knowledgeable and introspective, but there was one piece missing from her story.
 Therapy.
-There exists a strong stigma in discussing mental health as, over the millennia, individuals with mental health concerns have been shunned, castigated, and marginalized.
-Whether out of fear, ignorance regarding the commonness of the need and use of therapy, or out of unadulterated hate and bias, many in our society discount the legitimacy of therapeutic relationships.
+There exists a strong stigma in discussing mental health as, over the millennia, individuals with mental health concerns have been marginalized.
+Whether out of fear, ignorance regarding the commonness of the need and use of therapy, or out of hate and bias, many in our society discount the legitimacy of therapeutic relationships.

 Click HERE to learn more about the Wellview services available to you.
 We can’t wait to work with you!